RDCN-Community-Developers/RhythmToolkit/README.md

 In particular, adding, modifying, or removing a `SetCrotchetsPerBar` event will update the timeline after this event, so you don't need to worry about changes affecting the order or arrangement of events; they will remain fixed at their absolute beat positions.
 The level will also attempt to add new `SetCrotchetsPerBar` events or remove adjacent events with the same `CrotchetsPerBar` property to maintain the stability of other segments.

-Track and sprite events need to be added using `Add()` on the corresponding track or sprite, while removal can be done from the track, sprite, or level using the `Remove()` method.
+Row and decoration events need to be added using `Add()` on the corresponding row or decoration, while removal can be done from the row, decoration, or level using the `Remove()` method.
 Repeated additions have no effect.
 The event types `Comment` and `TintRows` are not subject to this restriction.